steviemsiy/FindTheGame/README.md

 ```bash
 docker-compose up
 ```
-See in-app menus for help with using specific features.

 ## User Stories
 As a single user, I want to have a place to find other users so I can organize a game that we all want to play.
 **Acceptance Criteria**